Basic information about the power forward in basketball

 Low post moves

-The power forward could receive the ball near the low post block and then attempt to score points via a series of low post moves such as the jump hook, the drop step, or the post fadeaway jump shot.
+The power forward could receive the ball near the low post area and then attempt to score points via a series of low post moves such as the jump hook, the drop step, or the post fadeaway jump shot.

-The power forward could also receive the ball near the low post block while initially facing away from the basket but then turn towards the basket to take a face-up jump shot as well.
+The power forward could also receive the ball near the low post area while initially facing away from the basket but then turn towards the basket to take a face-up jump shot as well.

 Spot up mid-range shot